AlexandreDecan/sismic/docs/testing.rst

     config.add_test(tester_sc)

 You could add as many testers as you want.
-It is also possible to provide specific code evaluator and specific simulator for each tester, as it was the case for the tested statechart.
+It is also possible to provide specific code evaluator and specific interpreter for each tester, as it was the case for the tested statechart.
 The syntax is the same:

 .. code:: python

-    config.add_test(other_tester_sc, evaluator_klass=DummyEvaluator, simulator_klass=MyOtherSimulatorClass)
+    config.add_test(other_tester_sc, evaluator_klass=DummyEvaluator, interpreter_klass=MyOtherInterpreterClass)

 Our test configuration is now ready, and we can go one step further.
 We now need to create a test.
-This can be done using :py:meth:`~sismic.testing.TesterConfiguration.build_tester`.
+This can be done using :py:meth:`~sismic.checker.TesterConfiguration.build_tester`.
 This method takes a list of :py:class:`~sismic.model.Event` which will be sent to the tested statechart.
 This list can be viewed as a *scenario* for the test.
-The method returns an instance of :py:class:`~sismic.testing.StateChartTester`.
+The method returns an instance of :py:class:`~sismic.checker.StateChartTester`.

 .. code:: python